Locations of Potential Exposure to the Public

 The Highest Protection

 The most effective way to protect against measles is with the measles, mumps, and rubella (MMR) vaccine.
-MMR is safe and effective.
 Two doses of MMR vaccine are about 97% effective at preventing measles and protection is long-lasting.

 Immunization